 Every year there are large gatherings of antique dealers from across the country who set up in fields and buildings to showcase their collections.
 Not only are these a lot of fun to travel to, the better shows only allow quality dealers in.
 This means that you are more likely to find a good piece of fine jewelry.
 Gather some friends, find some shows worth visiting, and plan a road trip!

 The internet is teeming with deals on antique jewelry.
 Three places that come to mind immediately are Etsy, Ruby Lane, and eBay—in that order.
 Each is filled with thousands of pieces you could literally spend hours pining over.
 While Etsy is primarily known for their handmade items, many people forget that almost half of their website is filled with vintage items.

 This recommendation is for the more experienced antique hunter, since high dealer premiums apply, and it is really easy to overpay on items that are up for auction.

 The dynamic of an in-person auction is even more intense than its online counterparts like eBay, since it all happens very fast, leaving you little time to think.
-It is important to familiarize yourself with auction best practices then show up early.
+It is important to familiarize yourself with auction best practices, then show up early.
 This gives you time to personally inspect any item you plan to bid on very thoroughly to make note of any condition issues.

 Now you know some of the best places to shop for vintage fine jewelry.
 Remember to always have a jeweler's loupe handy as well as ask any dealer lots of questions.
 If you don't feel comfortable with the dealer for any reason, avoid making the purchase!